Consensys/quorum/docs/PluggableArchitecture/Plugins/helloworld/interface.md

 <a name="proto.PluginHelloWorld"></a>

 #### `PluginHelloWorld`
-A wrapper message to logically group other messages
+A wrapper logically groups other messages